 Autism Spectrum Disorder.

-Ms. Nicolari-Grafman graduated from the University of Connecticut with a
+Ms. Nicolari-Grafman graduated from the University of Connecticut with a Bachelor's

-State University.
+University.
 Ms. Nicolari-Grafman has also completed the advanced certification

 program in Educational Leadership and Supervision, and Special Education